Baton Rouge, Louisiana: Arts and theater

 Theatre Baton Rouge offers a diverse selection of live theatre performances.
 Opera Louisiane is Baton Rouge's only professional opera company.
 The Baton Rouge Ballet Theatre is Baton Rouge's professional ballet company.
 The Nutcracker– A Tale from the Bayou sets the familiar holiday classic in 19th-century Louisiana and has become a Baton Rouge holiday tradition.
 A Tale from the Bayou features professional dancers, a live orchestra, and more than 300 area children.

 Baton Rouge is also home to Forward Arts, a youth writing organization.
 Forward Arts won the international youth poetry slam, Brave New Voices in 2017, and was the first team from the Southern United States to ever win the competition.
 Forward Arts is the only youth spoken-word organization in the state of Louisiana.
 It was founded by Dr. Anna West in 2005, and first housed in the Big Buddy Program.

-Baton Rouge is also home to Of Moving Colors Productions, the premier contemporary dance company in the city.
-For more than 30 years it has brought in internationally established choreographers to create stunning performances.
-In addition, they conduct extensive community outreach to children and young adults.
+Baton Rouge is also home to Of Moving Colors Productions, the premier contemporary dance company in the city known for hosting internationally established choreographers and actively engaging with the local community.

 Performing venues include the Baton Rouge River Center, Baton Rouge River Center Theatre for the Performing Arts, which seats about 1,900; the Manship Theatre, which is located in the Shaw Center for the Arts and seats 350; and the Reilly Theater, which is home to Swine Palace, a nonprofit professional theater company associated with the Louisiana State University Department of Theatre.

 The Baton Rouge Symphony Orchestra has operated since 1947 and currently performs at the River Center Music Hall downtown.
 Today, it presents more than 60 concerts annually, directed by Timothy Muffitt and David Torns.
 The BRSO's educational component, the Louisiana Youth Orchestra, made its debut in 1984.
 It includes almost 180 musicians under the age of 20.